Arrrlex/models-under-pressure/README.md

 ### Generating Synthetic Training Data

-The code for generating the synthetic dataset can be found in `models_under_pressure/dataset_generation`.
+The code for generating the synthetic dataset can be found in `models_under_pressure/dataset_generation`: in particular, to generate a synthetic dataset, run `situation_generation.py`, then `prompt_generation.py`.

 The code used for filtering confounding samples is in the `filter_dataset` function in `models_under_pressure/scripts/analyse_confounders.py`.